bor0/gidti/manuscript/chapter5.md

 has_odd (Cons x l') = if (even x) then False else has_odd l'
 ```

-Now, to prove that a list of even members contains no odd members, we can use the following type definition:
+Now, to prove that a list of even numbers contains no odd numbers, we can use the following type definition:

 ```
 even_members_list_only_even : (l : MyList Nat) ->
     has_odd (even_members l) = False
 ```

-Note that `has_odd` is branching computation depending on the value of `even x`, so we have to pattern match with value of expressions, by using the `with` keyword.
+Note that `has_odd` is branching computation depending on the value of `even x`, so we have to pattern match with value of expressions by using the keyword `with`.
 The base case is simply `Refl`:

 ```
 even_members_list_only_even End = Refl